csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Installation

-See `defaults/main.yml` for the variables which can be set.
+Please first check `defaults/main.yml` for all the variables and to get a good overview.

 First, the mysql user and group are set on the system.
 Then, the dependencies are installed.
 Since Percona is installed via the official Percona XtraDB repository, the GPG Keys are added.